MorganKryze/ConsoleAppVisuals/README.md

 The library is designed to be user-friendly and easy to use.
 It is based on the concept of "visuals" which are elements that can be displayed in the console.
 There are two types of visuals:

-- **Static visuals**: elements that do not change by themselves, you may display several from the same type at the same time
+- **Passive visuals**: elements that do not change by themselves, you may display several from the same type at the same time
 - **Interactive visuals**: elements that can be updated and create a response that can be collected, you may display only one at a time

 These visuals are stored in `Window` as a list.
 From this class, you can display the visuals, add, remove, or update them.
 Each one of the visual element has its rendering method that lets the `Window` display it.